-Pakodas and chai are great during the monsoons, but if the biker in you needs a little more to make the most of the rainy season, here are five destinations near the city that are certain to sweep you off your feet:
+Pakodas and chai are great during the monsoons, but if a little more to make the most of the rainy season, here are five destinations near the city that are certain to sweep you off your feet:

 Located a little over 150 kilometres from Mumbai, Malshej Ghat is perfect for bird watching, treks, rock climbing and basking in the beauty of nature.
 The hill station boasts the sort of flora and fauna that were created just to take your breath away.
 A ride on your motorbike itself will offer plenty of scenic views of serene lakes and beautiful valleys.
 One of the most attractive sights during the monsoons in Malshej Ghat are the flamingos that migrate from Europe.
 If you are all about the outdoors, Malshej Ghat won’t disappoint.

 A mere 64 kilometres from Mumbai, Durshet has plenty of sights and adventure for different kinds of riders.
 If the jungle safari doesn’t introduce your eyes to the local animals, you can count on the Uddhar Hot Springs to deliver a majestic experience.
 Water sports are common in these parts, and religious travellers can make the most of a divine darshan at the Shri Varad Vinayak and Shri Ballaleshwar Ashtavinayaka temples.
 Other activities to indulge in at Durshet include river rafting, rock climbing, trekking, trudging and rappelling.